sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 c) MetricName - The name of the metric.
 In this case, It is CPUUtilization and MemoryUtilization.

-d) current_time - Current time in seconds.
+d) current_time - Current time approximated to closest minute.

 e) cloudwatch_client - Boto3 client for CloudWatch which is used to fetch metrics.
 It is the Cloudwatch client of the source account in this case.